Helping your dog deal with thunderstorms

 - Let your dog sit next to you – be calm and quietly comforting

 - Try a little gentle massage around the head, ears and neck

-- Give your dog a “safe place” – this could be a crate that is covered by a blanket providing a safe calm haven
+- Create a “safe place” that your dog can go to during storms and fireworks– this could be a crate that is covered by a blanket providing a safe, calm haven

-If your dog does not respond to any of the above ideas do consult with your vet who may suggest a sedative.
-This should be administered by your vet and only when all else has failed
+If your dog does not respond to the above ideas, consult with your vet, who may suggest a sedative.
+This should be administered by your vet and only when all else has failed.

 You can try to desensitize your dog to the sounds of thunder by playing a CD of thunder recordings at low enough levels that don’t frighten your dog while giving him treats or playing a game.

 Experts caution that desensitization can have limited success in an actual storm because you can only recreate the noise and not the other factors bothering the dog, such as static electricity or changes in barometric pressure.